List of The Umbrella Academy characters: Allison Hargreeves

-In the third season, she travels to L.A. to reunite with Claire, only to discover that she doesn’t exist.
+In the third season, she travels to L.A. to reunite with Claire, only to discover that Claire does not exist.
 This sends Allison into a spiral of grief and rage, and she begins to make reckless decisions and being cold to those close to her.
 When Luther goes to be with Sloane, Allison uses her powers to sexually assault him, stopping very quickly after almost getting hurt.
-She assists Viktor in sneaking Harlan out of Hotel Obsidian, but later kills Harlan and turns his body into the Sparrows after learning he was responsible for her mother’s death and the ceasing of Claire’s existence.
-She blames Viktor for this and it’s revealed she has lost the need to say “I heard a rumor” when using her power in moments of intense anger and distress.
+She assists Viktor in sneaking Harlan out of Hotel Obsidian, but later kills Harlan and turns his body in to the Sparrows after learning Harlan was responsible for her mother's death and the ceasing of Claire's existence.
+She blames Viktor for this and it is revealed she has lost the need to say "I heard a rumor" when using her power in moments of intense anger and distress.
 Later at the hotel, she makes a deal with Reginald to rewrite the universe, but comes to regret it after realizing that Reginald would double-cross her.
 When the siblings step on the stars at Hotel Oblivion and begin to have their powers drained (in a process that would kill them), Allison kills Reginald and presses the button herself.
 This resets the universe and she finds herself returning to L.A., where she successfully reunites with Claire and Raymond, the latter of whom is mysteriously alive and raising Claire with Allison.